avionik-world/config-kit/README.md

 # ConfigKit
-In this project, you can register Bukkit listeners and add one or more requirements.
-A "requirement" is a condition that must be fulfilled for this event to be executed.
+With this project you can easily create a config file.

 ## Using ConfigKit in your plugin